When the going gets weird, the weird turn pro.Hunter S. Thompson, Fear and Loathing on the Campaign Trail ‘72

 As yields declined and cyclical equities gave up leadership, investors became less optimistic about the outlook.
 The Covid-19 Delta variant and its impact on economic growth, and the US Federal Reserve (Fed) taking a more ‘hawkish’ stance than anticipated, were first on the list of concerns.
 While equity-market leadership changed over the summer, the equity market in aggregate continued to grind higher.
 That was until September, when global equities began an extended decline continuing into the fourth quarter.

 When the pullback began, investor angst was focused on Evergrande and the fortunes of China’s property sector.
 However, as the correction continued, the list of problem children grew.
 Concerns about the US debt ceiling and the watering down of US fiscal stimulus were much discussed, but it was the sharp move higher in US Treasury yields following September’s Federal Open Market Committee (FOMC) meeting that was generally judged to be to blame.
 At the meeting, Fed Chair Jerome Powell stated that “the ‘substantial further progress’ test [referring to maximum employment] is all but met”, while its 2% average inflation target had already been achieved.
-As such, it was appropriate to begin tapering the Fed’s $120 billion per month asset-purchasing programme.
+As such, it was appropriate to begin tapering the Fed’s US$120 billion per month asset-purchasing program.
 In addition, the Fed indicated that interest-rate hikes could begin in 2022, having indicated no rate hikes until 2023 at the previous FOMC meeting.

 Long-duration growth equities saw sharp declines, weighing heavily on the indices given the increased dominance of these stocks over recent years.
 Banks and energy equities, however, advanced, breaking out from an extended period of consolidation over the summer, as investors once again reassessed the outlook for these companies.
 So, has the break from worrying about inflation come to an end?

-Coming to the boil
+Coming to the Boil

 Often a firmer dollar will help to take commodities off the boil.
 It is therefore notable that this has not been the case in 2021.
 The Bloomberg Commodity Index continues to make new highs and is up +29.1% year to date, and up +71.5% from the March 2020 low to the close of the third quarter.1